elhanbthomas/AI-Image-Classifier/README.md

 # 🖼️ AI Image Organizer: Smart Classification and Renaming

-**AI Image Organizer** is a powerful, Python-based executable application designed to intelligently classify, organize, and optionally rename your image files using state-of-the-art multimodal AI models, **CLIP** and **BLIP**.
+**AI Image Organizer** is a powerful, Python-based application designed to intelligently classify, organize, and optionally rename your image files using state-of-the-art multimodal AI models, **CLIP** and **BLIP**.

 ## ✨ Features